-On the hunt for the best things to do in Jackson Hole?
+On the hunt for the best things to do in Jackson Hole, Wyoming?
 Winter or summer, we have you covered.

-A trip to the stunning Jackson Hole Valley in the northwestern corner of Wyoming is an absolute must when visiting this part of the US – a region that includes the charming Western towns of Jackson, Alpine, and Teton Village to name a few.
+A trip to Jackson Hole Valley in the northwestern corner of Wyoming is an absolute must when visiting this part of the US – a region known for its natural beauty and the charming Western towns of Jackson, Alpine, and Teton Village, to name a few.
 It boasts an incredible array of exciting things to see and do.

-Most ski resorts are open from around late November although late December through March is ideal for winter visitors.
+Most ski resorts are open around late November, although late December through March is ideal for winter visitors.

 For those seeking warmer weather, the peak summer months of June, July, and August are ideal as the weather is fine and stable with temps in the 70s-80s ℉ (low to high 20’s ℃).
 However, there is a drawback – expect accommodation rates to be high as this is also peak season for nearby Yellowstone and Grand Teton National Parks.

 The shoulder seasons of April, May, September, and October are among the best times to visit Jackson Hole for mild weather and a relatively tourist-free experience.

 The weather during the shoulder seasons can be unpredictable, with temps in the 60’s ℉ (Mid- to low 20s ℃).
 Still, the payoff will be some excellent accommodation deals and spectacular seasonal displays of color without the crowds.

 There are many places scattered around Jackson Hole where you will find good accommodation, but Jackson’s especially charming main town makes a great base to explore the area.

 There is no shortage of great places to stay in Jackson Hole – From the beautiful 3-star Wyoming Inn to the gorgeous 4-star Cloudveil Autograph Collection Hotel or the 3-star Cowboy Village Resort, for a true western-inspired stay.
 There really is a diverse collection of accommodation options in Jackson Hole.